 All WSO2 products are licensed under the OSI approved Apache Software License.
 This means you already have permission to deploy this software and innovate with it.
 In other words, it lets you run the show.

-For more details view recording of Simon Phipps’ WSO2Con EU 2016 keynote talk.
+For more details view the recording of Simon Phipps’ WSO2Con EU 2016 keynote talk.

 You might also be interested in our white paper - Connect the World - that provides a definitive guide for your enterprise architecture needs with actual customer use cases.